1960 Pacific typhoon season: Storm names

 Since 1947, the Joint Typhoon Warning Center unofficially named typhoons in the Western Pacific Basin.
 This followed the widespread practice of naming storms during World War II map discussions after girlfriends.
 Before 1979, all names assigned to storms were female.

+Other storms

+Typhoon Harriet lasted over from 1959, and dissipated on January 3.

 Retirement

 Following the 1960 season, Lucille and Ophelia's names were retired.
 The former was removed in light of the considerable loss of life in the Philippines; the latter was stricken due to its unusually long track.
 These were the first two names to ever be removed from the rotating naming list in the basin, though they were not replaced (although the names Lucy and Ora took their places in 1962 and 1963 respectively).